Vyrnexis/Niri-install/README.md

 ![Dracula-themed Niri desktop](Screenshot.png)

-This repository contains an automated installer that sets up a Dracula-themed Niri desktop environment on a freshly installed Arch Linux system.
+This repository contains an automated installer that sets up a Dracula-style Niri desktop environment on a freshly installed Arch Linux system.
 It installs core Wayland tooling, productivity utilities, fonts, and quality-of-life tweaks so you can log in and start working immediately.

 ## Prerequisites